BenSchZA/molecule-catalyst/Blockchain/README.md

 1. The project life cycle starts outside the contracts with the submission of a project to the Molecule Catalyst team.
 The team reviews applications to ensure only the higheset quality projects make it onto the system.
 2. If the Molecule Catalyst team approves the project, it then gets entered into the contract architecture.
 The project and its details are formatted and a transaction (`deployMarket()`) is made with the `MarketFactory`.
 3. The `MarketFactory` will then deploy a `Market` and a `Vault` and link them.
-The linking of the `Vault` and `Market` allows for communication between the two, and the transferring of funds from the `Market` to the `Vault`.
+The linking of the `Vault` and `Market` allows for communication between the two, and the transferring of funds from the `Market` to the `Vault`, and checks enforced from the `Vault` to the `Market`.
 4. The `MarketFactory` also sends the details of the `Vault` and `Market` to the `MarketRegistry`.
 This means that `MarketFactory`s can be updated and changed without loosing existing market systems.
 5. Whenever a user buys tokens in the `Market`, a portion of the funding is sent to the `Vault`.
 The portion is determined by the `_taxationRate`.
 When the `mint()` function executes in the `Market`, the `validateFunding()` function is called on the `Vault`.
 This function ensures that the rounds is still valid (has not expired), that the round has not ended and that all the rounds have not been finished.
-6. When a milestone (`_fundingGoal`/`_fundingThreshold`) has been reached, the project creator will then gain access to that funding.
+6. When a milestone (`_fundingGoal`) has been reached, the project creator will then gain access to that funding.
 The creator can call the `withdraw()` function on the `Vault` and receive a successful rounds funding.
 The creator can only withdraw a rounds funding when that rounds funding threshold has been reached.

 Anytime throughout the projects life cycle the creator can call the `terminateMarket()` function, and end the fund rasing.
 This function will not result in them loosing any rounds of funding that where already filled, but it will prevent the market from minting new tokens, and wil cause the market to terminate.
 The `Market`s termination means that users can no longer buy or sell tokens.
 They can `withdraw()` funding from the market, exchanging tokens they have for collateral in the market.